eclipse-4diac/4diac-ide/CONTRIBUTING.md

 ## Project description

-Eclipse 4diac(TM) in its current form has been started 2007 as open source project fostering the further development of IEC 61499 for its use in distributed Industrial Process Measurement and Control Systems (IPMCS) and further distribute research results from the original contributors.
-From the beginning it provided everything necessary to program and execute distributed IPMCS.
+Eclipse 4diac™ in its current form has been started 2007 as an open source project fostering the further development of IEC 61499 for its use in distributed Industrial Process Measurement and Control Systems (IPMCS) and to further distribute research results from the original contributors.
+From the beginning, it has provided everything that is necessary to program and execute distributed IPMCS.

 * https://projects.eclipse.org/projects/iot.4diac